Young woman sitting and smiling while talking to her peers during a seminar

 It will enable you to make links between theory and your own experience of watching unconscious processes unfold by undertaking an observation of a baby or young child.
 Crucially, it will offer you the opportunity to think about how an understanding of emotional states can contribute to our understanding of culture and society.

 The emphasis of this creative course is on learning from experience, and you will be encouraged to use your own emotional responses, as well as theory, to help you make sense of the ideas that you will be studying.
-You will have a generous amount of time with your tutors, many of whom are practicing clinicians.
+You will have a generous amount of time with your tutors, most of whom are practicing clinicians.

 Testimonials